Police: Gunman fired more than 70 rounds at July 4 parade

 NorthShore University Health Center received 26 patients after the attack.
 All but one had gunshot wounds, said Dr. Brigham Temple, medical director of emergency preparedness.
 Their ages ranged from 8 to 85, and Temple estimated that four or five were children.

-“It is devastating that a celebration of America was ripped apart by our uniquely American plague,” Illinois Gov. J.B.
-Pritzker said at a news conference.

-“While we celebrate the Fourth of July just once a year, mass shootings have become a weekly — yes, weekly — American tradition.”

-Since the start of the year, there have been 15 shootings where four or more people have been killed, including the Highland Park one, according to The Associated Press/USA TODAY/Northeastern University mass killing database.
+Since the start of the year, the U.S. has seen 15 shootings where four or more people were killed, including the one in Highland Park, according to The Associated Press/USA TODAY/Northeastern University mass killing database.

-Highland Park Police Commander Chris O’Neill said the gunman apparently used a “high-powered rifle” to fire from a spot atop a commercial building where he was “very difficult to see.”
+Highland Park Police Commander Chris O’Neill said the gunman apparently fired from a rooftop where he was “very difficult to see.”
 He said the rifle was recovered at the scene.
 Police also found a ladder attached to the building.

-The task force spokesman, Christopher Covelli, said that Crimo legally purchased the gun in Illinois within the past year.
+Covelli said Crimo legally purchased the gun in Illinois within the past year.

+In 2013, Highland Park officials approved a ban on assault weapons and ammunition magazines of more than 10 rounds.
+A local doctor and the Illinois State Rifle Association quickly challenged the liberal suburb’s stance.
+The legal fight ended at the U.S. Supreme Court’s doorstep in 2015 when justices declined to hear the case and let the suburb’s restrictions remain in place.

 Crimo, who goes by the name Bobby, was an aspiring rapper with the stage name Awake the Rapper, posting on social media dozens videos and songs, some ominous and violent.